 Useful Gear for Surfing in Costa Rica

 It’s easy to sunburn when your surfing.
 It’s also easy to get board rash from climbing on and off the board.
 My solution for both issues is to wear a long-sleeved rash guard shirt with UV protection.
 This rash guard shirt comes in a variety of colors.
+A rash guard is made of durable spandex, which offers more protection than a regular t-shirt.

 Get Some Surfing Instruction